 When it comes to Italian food, chef-owner Fiore Tedesco learned from the best: the Italian immigrant grandparents he grew up cooking and eating alongside in upstate New York.
-At his Mueller district restaurant, he and his team not only bake several types of bread and churn out homemade pasta in a variety of shapes, but they also make their own cheese, salumi, vermouth, amaro and various types of preserves and fermentations.
+At his Mueller district restaurant, he and his team bake several types of bread and churn out homemade pasta in various shapes, but they also make their own cheese, salumi, vermouth, amaro, and various preserves and fermentations.
 The restaurant proudly pays all employees a fair wage (and there’s a 20% service tax to replace tipping), so you can dine knowing everyone’s treated right.